on-api/on-api/accesses.md

  * JSON array

 ### subscriptions
-List of subscriptions on this accesss.
+List of subscriptions on this access.
 Same format as the result of the [subscriptions API](subscriptions.md) except for the accessId that can be omitted here.
 If there are no subscription for this access an empty JSON array is returned.

  * Data format: [see subscriptions](subscriptions.md)